SynapticSugar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 98.9%
 * test set accuracy of **96.6%**

 I choose an iterative method to solve the classification problem.
-I started with the LeNet5 model as taught in the course.
-I found that the test accuracy of the model was just under 93% without any modifications.
+I started with the LeNet5 model as taught in the course.I found that the test accuracy of the model was just under 93% without any modifications.
 It was also a convolution network, which is well suited for classification problems and is relatively simple compared with more complex networks like GoogleLeNet and AlexNet.

 I altered the classic LeNet5 by adding dropout layers and an extra convolution/Relu layer.
 A dropout of 0.5 was needed after every hidden fully connected layer in order to reduce overtraining.This was evident by the rise of the validation accuracy and the very high training accuracy.
 The extra convolution layer increased the final test accuracy of the DNN by about 2% by increasing the feature map depth significantly.